faktaoklimatu/web-en/collections/_infographics/emissions/fossil-fuels-emissions.md

 ### Petroleum

-* **Usage:** Most of the oil – or, more accurately, the gasoline and diesel produced from oil – is burned in transportation.
-It is used for the production of electricity and heat rather exceptionally.
+* **Usage:** The majority of oil – or, more accurately, the gasoline and diesel produced from oil – is burned in transportation.
+The use of oil for heating is relatively rare.
 * **Extraction and transportation:** The world produces about [100 million barrels of oil](https://www.eia.gov/outlooks/steo/report/global_oil.php) daily, or about 5 billion tons per year (2019).
 Most oil is produced in the countries of the Persian Gulf (about 32% of world production), followed by the USA (15%) and Russia (13%).
 While the US covers its consumption with production, most other major oil producers export their production.
 Ships [transport about 61% of crude oil by sea](https://talkbusiness.net/2017/08/61-of-global-crude-oil-and-petroleum-products-transported-by-sea/) and the rest through [ pipelines](http://worldmap.harvard.edu/data/geonode:global_oil_pipelines_7z9).
 * The graph shows the several-year **decline in consumption after 1979**, caused by the [oil crisis](https://en.wikipedia.org/wiki/1979_oil_crisis) after the revolution in Iran and the subsequent war between Iran and Iraq.
 At that time, world production fell by about 4%, and oil prices doubled.